uias/Tabman/README.md

 ## 🎨 Going Completely Custom
 Tabman provides the complete freedom to mix-and-match the built-in components; also define your own.

-Each `TMBarView` is composed of three generic constraints which map directly to the distinct areas within itself: (`TMBarLayout`, `TMBarButton`, `TMBarIndicator`).
+`TMBarView` leverages generics to define and serve the three distinct functional areas of the bar.
 This means...

 ```swift
 // ...that the preset...